Vail-CW/training_tools/HOW_TO_DEPLOY_FOR_TESTING.md

 ## Merging Tested Features Back to Main

-Once your feature has been tested on the public test site, you can merge it back to `main` **without** bringing over the GitHub Pages deployment files.
+⚠️ **CRITICAL:** Once your feature has been tested on the public test site, merge your **ORIGINAL FEATURE BRANCH** to `main`, NOT the `test` branch.
+The test branch contains GitHub Pages deployment files that should never go to main.

 ### Step 1: Checkout Main Branch